Titanic (musical): Prologue: The Launching

 Titanics designer, Thomas Andrews marvels at the wondrous things mankind has accomplished ("In Every Age"); with the R.M.S.
 Titanic becoming the newest feat once thought impossible.
 Stoker Fred Barrett arrives at the dock in Southampton, amazed by the feat of engineering ("How Did They Build Titanic?").
 He is joined by Lookout Frederick Fleet and wireless telegraph operator Harold Bride, and they gaze in awe at the "Ship of Dreams" ("There She Is") as the crew arrives.
-J. Bruce Ismay, Andrews, and Captain E. J. Smith congratulate each other on being the owner, designer, and captain of "The Largest Moving Object" in the world.
+Bruce Ismay, Andrews, and Captain Edward Smith congratulate each other on being the owner, designer, and captain of "The Largest Moving Object" in the world.
 The ship's passengers arrive; the Third and Second Class passengers feel privileged to be aboard the maiden voyage of the grandest ship ever to sail ("I Must Get on that Ship").
 The First Class passengers arrive; their names and achievements are narrated by Second Class passenger Alice Beane ("1st Class Roster").
 The Titanic sets sail, and the assembled company wishes her a safe crossing ("Godspeed Titanic").